Beyond Words – How to Read Unspoken Signals

 - Eyes downcast, maintaining little contact.

-Being aware of these signs can help you to adjust what you say and how you say it, so you can make him feel more at ease and receptive to your viewpoint (see figure 2).
+Being aware of these signs can help you adjust what you say – and how you say it.
+That way, you can make the other person feel more at ease and open to persuasion (see Figure 2).

-When you need to deliver a presentation, or to collaborate in a group, you want the people around you to be 100 percent engaged.
+When delivering a presentation, or collaborating in a group, you want the people around you to be fully engaged.

-Here are some "telltale" signs that people may be bored or disinterested in what you're saying (see figures 3-6):
+Here are some clear indicators that they may be bored by what you're saying (see Figures 3-6):